-Private Prosecutions
+(iii) Private Prosecutions

-16. Private prosecutions are undertaken, usually, by a corporate complainant, who will pay for the investigation of an offence (often in-house), and its subsequent prosecution by one of a number of organisations set up for that very purpose.
+- 21. Private prosecutions are undertaken, usually, by a corporate complainant, who will pay for the investigation of an offence (often in-house), and its subsequent prosecution by one of a number of organisations set up for that very purpose.
 This may be, in part, a direct result of the reluctance of the police/CPS to investigate or prosecute fraud, and the consequent frustrations suffered by victims.
-These private prosecutions are not regulated per se, are expected to adhere to by the Code for Crown Prosecutors (albeit there is no statutory requirement that the Code is adopted) and the provisions of the CPIA.
-Any crime prosecuted by the State must clearly be in the public interest, a test regularly applied and understood by the CPS.

-- 17. In private prosecutions, there is frequently a tension between the wider public interest and the private interest of the prosecutor, who is almost inevitably the complainant and therefore is not independent and has a vested interest in a conviction.
-Whilst that must be an accepted consequence of allowing private prosecutions, it does require enhanced oversight (and potentially formal regulation) and vigilance, to ensure that the power is not abused and that the investigation is conducted fairly.
+These private prosecutions are not regulated per se but are expected to adhere to by the Code for Crown Prosecutors (albeit there is no statutory requirement that the Code is adopted) and the provisions of the CPIA.
+Any crime prosecuted by the State must clearly be in the public interest, a test regularly applied and understood by the CPS. - 22.
+In private prosecutions, there is frequently a tension between the wider public interest and the private interest of the prosecutor, who is almost inevitably the complainant and therefore is not independent and has a vested interest in a conviction.
+Whilst that must be an accepted consequence of allowing private prosecutions, it does require enhanced oversight (and potentially formal regulation) and vigilance, to ensure that the power is not abused, and that the investigation is conducted fairly.
 For example, there is obvious scope for deliberate or unintentional abuse of the disclosure process and/or the application of the Code for Crown Prosecutors.
-An egregious example of how things can go wrong, and the consequences for individuals when they do, is the scandal of the prosecutions brought by the Post Office against subpostmasters/postmistresses based on the flawed Horizon software programme. - 18.
-A small, but important safeguard, would be to enact a requirement that all private prosecutors inform the defendant of their right to request the DPP to take over the prosecution. - 19.
-Whilst private prosecutions may benefit the State by taking on the resource-heavy burden of investigating and prosecuting fraud, this advantage is tempered by their power to apply to the court, whether or not the prosecution results in a conviction, for the costs which were incurred in bringing the prosecution.
+An egregious example of how things can go wrong, and the consequences for individuals when they do, is the scandal of the prosecutions brought by the Post Office against subpostmasters/postmistresses based on the flawed Horizon software programme.
+There is also a tension between private and the public interest in private prosecutions: corporations may use the criminal justice system as a substitute for civil litigation (and, via the compensation and confiscation regimes, a more cost-effective route to

+- achieving financial recompense), or as a means to enhance their prospects of a successful judgment or a generous settlement in their favour. - 23.
+A small, but important safeguard, would be to enact a requirement that all private prosecutors inform the defendant of their right to request the DPP to take over the prosecution. - 24.
+Whilst private prosecutions may benefit the State by taking on the resource-heavy burden of investigating and prosecuting fraud, this advantage is tempered by their power to apply to the court, whether or not the prosecution results in a conviction, for the costs which were incurred in bringing the prosecution (albeit investigative costs do not come within this power).
 The court in turn has limited grounds on which to refuse or interfere with the quantum of the claim, which will be based on the private fees charged by the lawyers, which invariably are far higher than the fees which the State pay its prosecuting lawyers.
 Such cases may also take up much valuable court time.

-Expert Evidence
+(iv) Expert Evidence